kdports/TextGameEngine/phase0/progress_report.md

 Jason S:
 Has been working on the GUI for the engine and having it properly interact with lower level code.
 Will continue to work on this.

+One major question: In one sense, our project is really two different applications roled into one package.
+Both the GameRenderer and GUIBoxScene have their own Clean Architecture circles, which sometimes makes determining adherence to the Clean Architecture difficult.
+Do you have any advice for making the distinction clearer to us as developers?